cristiandlahoz/icc-352/practica-4/README.md

    - Creates default HTML files for both applications.

 6. **Java Application Deployment**:
-   - Clones the ORM project repository.
+   - Clones the ORM project repository using the GitHub token.
    - Builds the project using `gradlew`.
    - Runs the Java application and redirects the output and error logs to appropriate files.